Table of contents

 Can I get benefits as a part-time employee?

-My benefits included a 401k, health insurance, PTO, and transportation benefits (that were revoked during COVID because our physical office was pretty much dissolved).
+My benefits included a 401k, health insurance, PTO, and transportation benefits.

 It’s best to use this as a question that you can ask during an interview, or look at the benefits section of the company website.